square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > SearchLoyaltyRewardsResponse SearchLoyaltyRewards(ctx, body)
 SearchLoyaltyRewards

 Searches for loyalty rewards in a loyalty account.
 In the current implementation, the endpoint supports search by the reward `status`.
-If you know a reward ID, use the  [RetrieveLoyaltyReward](#endpoint-Loyalty-RetrieveLoyaltyReward) endpoint.
+If you know a reward ID, use the  [RetrieveLoyaltyReward](api-endpoint:Loyalty-RetrieveLoyaltyReward) endpoint.
+Search results are sorted by `updated_at` in descending order.

 ### Required Parameters